Troubleshooting Autopilot Enrollment

 Usage

-Once the script is installed, you can run it during the Out of Box Experience (OOBE) or the Device Enrollment Status Page (ESP) to collect diagnostics information.
+Once installed, you can run the script during the Out of Box Experience (OOBE) or the Device Enrollment Status Page (ESP) to collect diagnostics information.

 Get-AutoPilotDiagnostics -Online